 I had no plans to swim in college.
-That was never something I had initially planned on when I began applying to schools.
+That was never something I had planned on when I began applying to college.
 My initial plan was to move as far away from my hometown as my parents would let me go.
-In fact, I think it was pretty much fate that lead me to my college and collegiate swimming career.
-If it wasn’t for that school, I may not have earned the degrees in my subject fields, the current career path I’m on, and possibly even the mental strength I posses to deal with my chronic illness.
+In fact, I think it was pretty much fate that lead me to my collegiate swimming career.
+If it wasn’t for that school, I may not have earned the degrees in my subject fields, the current career path I’m on, and possibly even the mental strength I possess to deal with my chronic illness.

 My third full year of swimming was one of my best.
 I had be voted captain of my team, I was back to times that I had been seeing before either surgery, and I made finals in every event I swam at my conference meet.
-Then my last year, I slipped on the ice before morning practice and fractured my radius.
-I was out for about a month, but it made made me question taking my fifth year.
+Then my last year, I slipped on the ice in the parking lot before morning practice and fractured my left radius.
+I was only out for about a month, but it made made me question taking my fifth year.
 I was frustrated, I wanted to quit, and I was devastated with the luck I seemed to have.
-Somehow though, I came back.
+Somehow though, I came back for a third time.
 My arm healed, and I finished out my year with the same optimism and positivity that I had shown during my other two injuries.
 It was tough, but I loved swimming and I wanted to finish out my career.

 After going through what felt like the five stages of grief, I accepted my diagnosis.
-It certainly wasn’t easy, and it wasn’t a fast process, but I found the same strength I had had during my doomed collegiate swim career.
-I think that strength I experienced so many times before helped me carry the weight of my Type 1 Diabetes diagnosis.
+It certainly wasn’t easy, and it wasn’t a fast process, but I found the same strength I had during my doomed collegiate swim career.
+I think that the strength I experienced so many times before helped me carry the weight of my Type 1 Diabetes diagnosis.
 If I had not gone to my university and swam, and experienced that kind of set back, I think my acceptance of my diagnosis would have been very different.
 The way I carry myself as a Type 1 Diabetic could be very different.
-I am certainly not happy that I live with this awful disease, but I thankful for the experiences that I have had so far, no matter how difficult they were at the time, that proved to me that I can get through some of the hardest days with Diabetes.
+I am certainly not happy that I have to live with this awful disease, but I’m thankful for the experiences that I have had so far, no matter how difficult they were at the time.
+They helped proved to me that I can get through some of the hardest days with Diabetes.